erje3158/1d_fem_dem/README.md

 mu - elasticity parameter for the FEM (not used)
 rho - density of the FEM (not used)

+$Gravity
+gravity - acceleration due to gravity

+$FEM Geometry
+diameter - Diameter of the specimen
+L/D - Ratio of the length to the diameter of the specimen

+$DEM Geometry
+length - length of the DEM assembly
+width - width of the DEM assembly
+height - height of the DEM assembly

+$FEM Constants
+numips - number of integration points per element
+nstress - number of saved stress and strain values
+nisv - number of internal state variables
+ndof - number of global degrees of freedom
+nel - number of elements
+neldof - number of element degrees of freedom

+$Time Parameters
+t0 - start time of the simulation
+dt - global timestep
+iterations - number of DEM timesteps per global timestep
+print - number of DEM snapshots per global timestep
+time total - end time of the simlation

+$Strain Rate
+rate - strain rate of the split Hopkinson pressure bar experiment

+$Mass Damping
+alpha - mass proportional damping value

 ## Output Files:

 ## Code Compilation: